vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 right hand, as scheduled.
 I performed above my usual standard, suggesting that I had given a long enough gap after the flu shot to fully recover the aspects of strength necessary for these exercises.

+## 2025-11-16: skipped jogging for scheduling reasons

+On Sunday 2025-11-16, I skipped jogging so that I could make a trip to Trader Joe's in the morning.
+This was so that I could fit in meal prep in the afternoon, and also because the probability of rain was higher in the afternoon, so I wanted to finish the trip in the morning.